 - Family Caregiver Resource Specialists assist family caregivers by providing a place to start and information and assistance to caregiver resources in our area.
 They also help to develop a plan for care. - RVCOG SDS provides the Powerful Tools for Caregivers training in the two-county area.
 Powerful Tools focuses on the family caregiver (not the disease process).
 It helps family caregivers take care of themselves while caring for an older adult, child with a disability, or person with Alzheimer's or related dementia.
-A number of RVCOG

-SDS staff team up with other agency trainers and volunteers to teach classes.

-- Two dementia support programs designed to assist family caregivers navigate dementia are offered: - STAR-C is a program delivered in-home by trained clinicians and aims to decrease the symptoms of stress and/or depression that caregivers may experience; and - The Positive Approach to Care (PAC) program offers a specialized approach to dementia care and helps caregivers learn problem-solving techniques and increase their dementia knowledge. - Family caregiver funding is available to pay for respite, a brief period of rest and relief for eligible family members, guardians, or others who are regular caregivers.
-Eligibility as described above. - G. Federal Assistance Programs for Seniors and People with Disabilities RVCOG SDS partners with the locally-available Medicaid Long-Term Care and Financial Assistance Programs, Aging and People with Disabilities (APD).
+A number of RVCOG SDS staff team up with other agency trainers and volunteers to teach classes. - Two dementia support programs designed to assist family caregivers navigate dementia are offered: - STAR-C is a program delivered in-home by trained clinicians and aims to decrease the symptoms of stress and/or depression that caregivers may experience; and - The Positive Approach to Care (PAC) program offers a specialized approach to dementia care and helps caregivers learn problemsolving techniques and increase their dementia knowledge. - Family caregiver funding is available to pay for respite, a brief period of rest and relief for eligible family members, guardians, or others who are regular caregivers.
+Eligibility as described above.